WHAT EVER HAPPENED TO . . .

 Joyce Shank returned to the Bay Area (scene of her many triumphs) after a stay in L.A.
 She became a real estate agent and was "happy as a clam" to be back in Marin.
 Joyce was fired from KSAN for a news cast she did on Thanksgiving.
 She called up the metropolitan Correctional facility to find out if Eldridge Cleaver and Tim Leary (both of them were there on some charges) were speaking to each other, what they were doing on Thanksgiving and what was for dinner.
 The News Director was not thrilled.
 Joyce then went to KSFX, and later was hired at KGO-TV where she managed to get sued for $42 million for a story she did on Synanon...spent several years in deposition and weeks on the witness stand....but ABC decided to pay them off before the jury decided...things were getting too expensive for the bottom line and the insurance companies.
 Synanon got $1.5 million.
 During this ordeal, Joyce had bodyguards and "all that Hollywood kind of stuff."

 Joyce was walking her beloved dog, Meeghee, on a beach in Morro Bay on Jan 23, 2011. when she suffered a heart attack.
 She died three days later at French Hospital in San Luis Obispo.
-She was 66. (see Latest Jive for more details.)
+She was 66.
+Her career began in the 70s, at KTIM, then owned by the Marin Independent Journal.
+That led to a two-year stint at the Jive 95..

 Bonnie Simmons says, "I've been living in Oakland, CA for the past 26 years. .
 After leaving KSAN I spent a number of years working at Warner Bros Records in LA, then returned to the Bay Area to spend a few years working for Bill Graham, and realizing that I did in fact miss radio, and probably more importantly, that someone had asked me to come back to the air.
 I was on KFOG from 1986-1989, on to Live 105 for a couple of years, and then re-united with Tom O'hair, and others at Double 99 or whatever Jim Gabbert was calling what had been The City then.
 (KOFY) Kept up some radio with part-time stints at KUSF, and KVRE, spent a couple of years doing promotion for plucky little local label, Hightone Records, and produced 3 yearly "Music Business Conventions" with Queenie Taylor and the folks at Gavin somewhere in the early 90s.